Skip to main content

 Audio Quality

-The voice widget uses:
+The voice engine uses:

 • Opus codec for efficient audio compression